Originally published December 22, 2022. Updated November 25, 2024.

 Effective Performance Management

-When managing a team, having a statement of work (SoW) can clarify expectations and set the tone for the team's performance.
+When managing a team, having a project statement of work (SoW) can clarify expectations and set the tone for the team's performance.
 A well-crafted SoW will include key elements such as the project's objectives, timeline, deliverables, and payment terms.
 It also outlines the roles and responsibilities of the team and defines the scope of the project.
 This will help the team stay focused and on track, and it provides a blueprint for success.

 Source: Valamis